 Piloting K12 Furniture Placement

 The Interior Design Studio at Dekker is constantly innovating and simplifying the furniture procurement process to benefit our clients.
-We created the furniture pilot classroom process to help K12 schools “try before they buy” a large furniture package for a new school.
+We created the furniture pilot classroom process to help K12 schools improve learning outcomes by testing durable options for furniture configuration that supports the school's learning goals.

 What is a furniture pilot classroom?